Bavaria with Kids: Best Things to Do and Places to Visit

 The Regensburg Old Town streets are incredibly charming, from super tall, narrow residences to the lovely Old Town Hall.
 The kids also enjoyed spending time in some great toy and Christmas-themed shops.

 We only spent one night in Regensburg and found that to be enough to admire the Old Town.
-To make things easy, we stayed at Star Inn Hotel (see on Booking / Agoda / read reviews), a fairly typical hotel, but very new, comfortable, reasonably priced, and right beside the Regensburg train station.
+To make things easy, we stayed at Star Inn Hotel (see on Booking / Agoda / TripAdvisor), a fairly typical hotel, but very new, comfortable, reasonably priced, and right beside the Regensburg train station.

 See here for other hotel deals in Regensberg.